Please read this recent story about a groundbreaking CBS 60 minutes episode where rampant use of electric motors in sanctioned bike races was exposed.

 - Lithium-Ion Manganese (LiMn) battery pack 4.5 Ah / 30V or Lithium-Ion Manganese battery pack 6.75 AH / 30V

 - External battery charger

 The auxiliary drive, with a length of almost 8.5 inches and 200 watts of power, is permanently connected with the crank through a bevel gear unit.
-Not only is gear changing is still possible, but you are also able to use the motor assist through the pedals.
-This system has a 100% free wheel so that when the motor is not activated, the bike acts like a regular bike.
-When the system is on, the rider gets electrically boosted by the Gruber Assist with 200 watts extra power.
+Not only is gear changing is still possible, but you are also able to use the motor-assist through the pedals.
+This system has a 100% freewheel so that when the motor is not activated, the bike simply acts like a regular bike.
+When the system is on, the rider gets electrically boosted by the Vivax Assist, with 200 watts of extra power.

 The entire drive unit (motor, gear, electronic control) weighs 900 grams.
 The Lithium-Ion Manganese battery, which fits into a conventional saddlebag, provides you with motor-assisted cycling that lasts for about 45 minutes (4.5 Ah), or 70 minutes (6.75 Ah), depending on how hard you pedal.
 It weights just 1000 grams, has a charge-level indicator and BMS.